yismaili/webserv/README.md

 # What is a Socket ?

  .  software endpoint that establishes a communication link between two applications running on a network. whenever there is a need for inter process communication within the same machine, we use mechanism like signals or pipes(named or unnamed).
 Similarly, when we desire a communication between two applications possibly running on different machines, we need sockets

+# What is TCP?

+TCP, short for Transmission Control Protocol, a TCP server is a program that listens for incoming connections from TCP clients and provides services to them.
+An HTTP server is a type of TCP server that specifically handles HTTP requests and responses.